ono-midori/ono-midori.github.io/techs/linuxmm.md

 Bit name and its description:

-- `PG_active`:	This bit is set if a page is on the active_list LRU and cleared when it is removed.
+- `PG_active`:	This bit is set if a page is on the `active_list` LRU and cleared when it is removed.
 It marks a page as being hot
-- `PG_arch_1`:	Quoting directly from the code: PG_arch_1 is an architecture specific page state bit.
+- `PG_arch_1`:	Quoting directly from the code: `PG_arch_1` is an architecture specific page state bit.
 The generic code guarantees that this bit is cleared for a page when it first is entered into the page cache.
-This allows an architecture to defer the flushing of the D-Cache (See Section 3.9) until the page is mapped by a process
+This allows an architecture to defer the flushing of the D-Cache until the page is mapped by a process
 - `PG_checked`:	Only used by the Ext2 filesystem
 - `PG_dirty`:	This indicates if a page needs to be flushed to disk.
 When a page is written to that is backed by disk, it is not flushed immediately, this bit is needed to ensure a dirty page is not freed before it is written out
 - `PG_error`:	If an error occurs during disk I/O, this bit is set
 - `PG_fs_1`:	Bit reserved for a filesystem to use for it's own purposes.
 Currently, only NFS uses it to indicate if a page is in sync with the remote server or not
 - `PG_highmem`:	Pages in high memory cannot be mapped permanently by the kernel.
-Pages that are in high memory are flagged with this bit during mem_init()
+Pages that are in high memory are flagged with this bit during `mem_init()`
 - `PG_launder`:	This bit is important only to the page replacement policy.
-When the VM wants to swap out a page, it will set this bit and call the writepage() function.
+When the VM wants to swap out a page, it will set this bit and call the `writepage()` function.
 When scanning, if it encounters a page with this bit and PG_locked set, it will wait for the I/O to complete
 - `PG_locked`:	This bit is set when the page must be locked in memory for disk I/O. When I/O starts, this bit is set and released when it completes
-- `PG_lru`:	If a page is on either the active_list or the inactive_list, this bit will be set
+-  `PG_lru`:	If a page is on either the `active_list` or the `inactive_list`, this bit will be set
 - `PG_referenced`:	If a page is mapped and it is referenced through the mapping, index hash table, this bit is set.
 It is used during page replacement for moving the page around the LRU lists
 - `PG_reserved`:	This is set for pages that can never be swapped out.
-It is set by the boot memory allocator (See Chapter 5) for pages allocated during system startup.
+It is set by the boot memory allocator for pages allocated during system startup.
 Later it is used to flag empty pages or ones that do not even exist
 - `PG_slab`:	This will flag a page as being used by the slab allocator
 - `PG_skip`:	Used by some architectures to skip over parts of the address space with no backing physical memory
 - `PG_unused`:	This bit is literally unused